Pouya-Hezaveh/digit-recognition/README.md

 A part of the canvas codes are derived from: <https://www.codingnepalweb.com/build-drawing-app-html-canvas-javascript/> However the codes have undergone many edits.

-And do you know why that purple eye is so beautiful?
+And... do you know why that purple eye is so beautiful?
 Because I drew it myself :D